felixlu/awesome-stars/README.md

 - [adamcohenhillel/ADeus](https://github.com/adamcohenhillel/ADeus) - An open source AI wearable device that captures what you say and hear in the real world and then transcribes and stores it on your own server.
 You can then chat with Adeus using the app, and it will h
 - [soybeanjs/soybean-admin](https://github.com/soybeanjs/soybean-admin) - A clean, elegant, beautiful and powerful admin template, based on Vue3, Vite7, TypeScript, Pinia, NaiveUI and UnoCSS. 一个清新优雅、高颜值且功能强大的后台管理模板，基于最新的前端技术栈，包括 Vue3, Vite7, TypeScript, Pinia, NaiveUI 和 Uno
 - [yang991178/fluent-reader](https://github.com/yang991178/fluent-reader) - Modern desktop RSS reader built with Electron, React, and Fluent UI
-- [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat) - 🤯 LobeHub - an open-source, modern design AI Agent Workspace.
-Supports multiple AI providers, Knowledge Base (file upload / RAG ), one click install MCP Marketplace and Artifacts / Thinking.
-One-click
+- [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat) - :exploding_head: LobeHub - The ultimate space for work and life — to find, build, and collaborate with agent teammates that grow with you.
+We are taking agent harness to the next level — enabling mult
 - [labring/FastGPT](https://github.com/labring/FastGPT) - FastGPT is a knowledge-based platform built on the LLMs, offers a comprehensive suite of out-of-the-box capabilities such as data processing, RAG retrieval, and visual AI workflow orchestration, letti
 - [portainer/portainer](https://github.com/portainer/portainer) - Making Docker and Kubernetes management easy.
 - [vrtmrz/obsidian-livesync](https://github.com/vrtmrz/obsidian-livesync) -